DirectoryTree/ImapEngine/readme.md

 ####  Filtering By Criteria

-The MessageQuery supports many common IMAP search criteria.
+The query builder supports many common IMAP search criteria.
 You can chain methods such as:

 - `all()`
 - `new()`